Meet the Board of Directors

 She lives on a houseboat in Rockaway, Queens, and spends her time there in the company of the fish, seabirds, turtles, jellyfish and other creatures of the Jamaica Bay estuary.
 She has had the honor of standing with the buffalo for seventeen seasons in the field, and is dedicated to fighting for a future where they take back their lands on their own terms.

-Lee Fulton received his BA in Business Administration and Economics from Austin College and his MS in Information Science from the University of North Texas.
-He is a United States National Park Service licensed driver in Glacier National Park and a licensed guide in Yellowstone National Park.
-He is also experienced in leading cross-country ski wildlife viewing tours.
-He has nonprofit accounting and grantwriting expertise as well as digital imaging and archiving and indexing expertise.
+Lee Fulton received a BA in Business Administration and Economics from Austin College and an MS in Information Science from the University of North Texas.
+He was a licensed Texas Commercial Driver and licensed New York State Public Vessel Operator.
+He was a National Park Service licensed shuttle driver in Glacier National Park and a licensed guide in Yellowstone National Park.
+He had nonprofit accounting and grantwriting expertise as well as digital imaging experience.